 Developing a disaster recovery plan with respect to your VPC implementation is of critical importance.
-Here are few simple rules to follow:
+Here are a few key tips to guide you:

-You need to ensure that you do not have any conflicts with your on-premises subnet CIDR block in the event where both need to be integrated into the on-premise data center as well.
+- You need to ensure that you do not have any conflicts with your on-premises subnet CIDR block in the event where both need to be integrated into the on-premises data center as well.

-After creating these CIDR blocks, instantiate a VPC which will tunnel between regions and to your on-premise data center.
+- After creating these CIDR blocks, instantiate a VPC which will tunnel between regions and to your on-premises data center.
 It may help to replicate the data with the aid of private IPs.

-For more disaster recovery best practices, check out this hands-on CloudFormation lab from Cloud Academy which goes into detail on how to ensure recoverability during disasters with rapid re-deployment.
+- For more disaster recovery best practices, check out this hands-on CloudFormation lab from Cloud Academy which goes into detail on how to ensure recoverability during disasters with rapid re-deployment.

-To bolster your implementation’s security posture, you should take advantage of software like Sophos or Squid to limit URLs, domains, ports, etc. which would then allow all traffic to pass through the controlled proxy tier and would also get logged.
+To bolster your implementation’s security posture, you should take advantage of software like Sophos or Squid to limit any URLs, domains, ports, etc. which would then allow all traffic to pass through the controlled proxy tier and would also get logged.

 Using these proxy and security systems, you could also limit threatening and unwanted ports.

-If cost is more critical for your needs as opposed to high availability, it could be a good idea to keep the Web and App within the same availability zone as RDS, ElastiCache, and so on of the Amazon VPC.
+If cost is more critical for to needs as opposed to high availability, it could be a good idea to keep your web server and app server within the same availability zone as RDS, ElastiCache, and so on of the Amazon VPC.
 You can develop and design the subnets accordingly.
 However, it is not a recommended architecture for applications which demand high availability.

-With the introduction of VPC peering features, life has become easier for AWS users.
-With the help VPC peering connectivity, you can connect two Amazon VPCs and which would then enable you to route traffic between them with the aid of private IP addresses.
+When VPC peering features first premiered, they allowed life to become easier for AWS users because of the particulars of peering functionality.
+VPC peering connectivity allows you to connect two Amazon VPCs and which would then allow you to route traffic between them with the aid of private IP addresses.